Gwila is helping Zambians buy and sell more securely

-One Christmas, Derek Thompson’s friend was swindled when trying to buy Christmas gifts on Facebook.
-After this experience, Thompson was determined to provide an alternative solution for people in Zambia and build Gwila.
+One Christmas, Derek Thomas’ friend was swindled when trying to buy Christmas gifts on Facebook.
+After this experience, Thomas was determined to provide an alternative solution for people in Zambia and build Gwila.

-Gwila is one of the first e-commerce marketplaces in Zambia that allows people to sell their products and services, and Derek Thompson is determined to expand into other markets as soon as he can.
+Gwila is one of the first e-commerce marketplaces in Zambia that allows people to sell their products and services, and Derek Thomas is determined to expand into other markets as soon as he can.
 He believes that Gwila provides Zambian youth with an opportunity to reach a wider market and earn money.
-According to Thompson, “We’re here to serve the market.”
+According to Thomas, “We’re here to serve the market.”

 TechCabal: What’s the e-commerce behaviour in Zambia like?